Meiji Tsuho: History

-The first notes adopted and released by the Japanese government are part of a series known as Meiji Tsūhō (明治通宝).
-These notes were the first Japanese currency ever to be printed using western printing at Dondorf and Naumann, which was located in Frankfurt.
+The first modern notes adopted and released by the Japanese government are part of a series known as Meiji Tsūhō (明治通宝).
+These notes were printed using western printing at Dondorf and Naumann, which was located in Frankfurt.
 Meiji Tsuho notes were designed by Edoardo Chiossone sometime in 1870 while he was working for Dondorf Naumann on behalf of The National Bank in the Kingdom of Italy.
 The process of making Chiossone's proposed design a reality started with the establishment of the "Imperial Printing Bureau of Japan" in 1871 (4th year of Meiji).
 In order to produce the currency the Japanese government reached out to Dondorf and Naumann to gain access to Western technology.
 Chiossone had a falling out with Italian Bank as his relationship with them had hit a breaking point.
 When the company suggested Chiossone for the role as engraver, he quickly accepted the offer.
 The production of money was handed over to the Imperial Printing Bureau in January 1872 when banknotes began to arrive from Germany.
 All of these arrivals were purposely left incomplete due to security reasons, as the words "Meiji Tsuho" and the mark of the Minister of Finance were added in Japan by the Imperial Printing Bureau.
 Dondorf and Naumann eventually sold their printing equipment to the Japanese government towards the end of 1873 (6th year of Meiji) due to financial issues.
 The original drawings of Meiji Tsuho were given to Japan in the following year, and engineers were hired for technical guidance.
 Production of Meiji Tsuho notes were this shifted to domestic production for the rest of their issuance.
 These notes feature an elaborate design that was difficult to forge at the time as counterfeiting was previously rampant with clan notes.